 Montville is a medium-sized town located in the state of Connecticut.
 With a population of 19,149 people and four constituent neighborhoods, Montville is the 57th largest community in Connecticut.

-Unlike some towns, Montville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Montville are a mix of both white- and blue-collar jobs.
-Overall, Montville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Montville who work in office and administrative support (12.82%), sales jobs (10.84%), and personal care services (8.67%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Montville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Montville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Montville who work in office and administrative support (11.06%), sales jobs (10.99%), and management occupations (8.76%).

-The citizens of Montville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.22% of adults in Montville having a bachelor's degree or advanced degree.
+The education level of Montville citizens is a little higher than the average for US cities and towns: 21.26% of adults in Montville have at least a bachelor's degree.

 The most common language spoken in Montville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.